matthiasott/a11y-accordion-tabs/README.md

 If you need support for IE9, you might want to use [this polyfill](https://github.com/eligrey/classList.js) for `element.classList`.

 ## Changelog

+### 0.5.0
+- New option `startCollapsed`: Defines if the accordion should be collapsed on startup

+### 0.4.1
+- Fix CJS module export
+– Update dependencies to fix vulnerabilities

 ### 0.4.0
 - Data attributes now follow the W3C naming conventions (no uppercase letters)